Official state nickname Iowa State Nickname Official

 The Corn State

 Iowa grows more corn than almost any other state in America.
 Farmers plant corn across millions of acres each year, making the Corn State nickname accurate and easy to understand.
 People started using this name during the late 1800s when Iowa's agriculture industry expanded rapidly.
 Railroads helped farmers ship corn to markets across the country.
 Iowa typically ranks first or second nationally in corn production depending on weather conditions each year.
-The nickname appears less in official uses than Hawkeye State, but visitors often associate Iowa with endless cornfields stretching to the horizon.
+The nickname appears less in official uses than Hawkeye State, but visitors often associate Iowa with endless cornfields stretching to the horizon, along with visual identity shown on the Iowa state flag.

 Land Where the Tall Corn Grows